 Heidi Overman, LMT #MT-24997

-If you are interested in a therapeutic massage, please call me for an appointment, 520-771-1514.
-My website is www.mymendingplace.com and I’m located at MEND Therapeutic Massage and Restorative Skincare 15920 N Oracle Rd., Ste 170 Tucson, AZ 85739 (next to the Golden Goose).
+If you are interested in a therapeutic massage, please call me for an appointment at 520-771-1514.
+To learn more, visit www.mymendingplace.com.
+I’m located at MEND Therapeutic Massage and Restorative Skincare, 15920 N. Oracle Rd., Ste.
+170, Tucson, AZ 85739, across from the Golden Goose.